rerun-io/rerun/design/batching.md

 1. Use arrow extension types to carry around component names

+1. Drop `log_time`
+We currently store the logging time twice: once in the `MsgId` (soon `EventId`) and once injected by the SDK (and they don't even match!).
+We could just not inject the `log_time`, and instead derive a `log_time` column on the server using the timestamp in the `EventId`; especially since we probably want an auto-derived `ingestion_time` anyway.
+The timestamp in `EventId` is not going away: it is what defines our global ordering!

 - Turn all of the above into a tracking issue
 - Get to work :>